Algebraic-Programming/ALP/docs/Build_and_test_infra.md

 `build_debug` to run with a debugger).

-As from above, a convenient way to start even for a custom build is from the configure script, which can be invoked with the `--show` option to inspect the building command and start from there with the custom options.
+As from above, a convenient way to start even for a custom build is from the `bootstrap.sh` script, which can be invoked with the `--show` option to inspect the building command and start from there with the custom options.
 For example:

 ```cmake